paulstuart/sqlite-util/README.md

 Helpers for using sqlite3

 Tracing of sqlite execution can be enabled by using the `WithTracing` option, which requires using the build tags `sqlite_trace` or `trace`.

+Load testing requires using the build tag `hammer` when running tests.